Optimal queue-size scaling in switched networks: Main result: A policy and its performance

-\end{Proof} {Our policy is not optimal in terms of the average total queue size, in general switched networks.
+The term $(1-\rho) (n^2+2) n$ goes to zero as $\rho\rightarrow1$, and hence under our policy, \upqed \end{pf} Our policy is not optimal in terms of the average total queue size, in general switched networks.
 In cases where {$J\gg N$}, the moment bounds for the maximum-weight policy gives tighter upper bounds.
-For more discussions, see Section \ref{sec:conc}. }
+For further discussion, see Section~\ref{secconc}.

-\subsection{Proof of Theorem \ref{thm:main}.}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{thmmain}}{5.2}}

-The proof is divided in three parts.
+The proof is divided into three parts.
 The first part describes a sample-path-wise relation between $\bQ(\cdot)$ and $\bW(\cdot)$, the residual workload vector in $\bBN$, which states that $\bQ(\cdot)$ and $\bW(\cdot)$ differ only by at most a constant at all times.
 Note that this domination is a distribution-free statement.
 The second part utilizes this fact to establish the positive recurrence of the $\bSN$ Markov chain.
-The third part, as a consequence of the first two parts, and using Theorem \ref{thm:SFA1}, establishes the quantitative claims in Theorem \ref{thm:main}.
+The third part, as a consequence of the first two parts, and using Theorem~\ref{thmSFA1}, establishes the quantitative claims in Theorem~\ref{thmmain}.